 Your amortization period is the length of time you expect it will take for you to pay off your mortgage.
 Keep in mind that, while you can give yourself up to 25 years to pay off your mortgage, the shorter the term, the less interest you’ll pay.

-A mortgage planning specialist can show you the impact of lengthening or shortening your amortization period – an important step in determining your monthly mortgage payments.
+A credit planning consultant can show you the impact of lengthening or shortening your amortization period – an important step in determining your monthly mortgage payments.
 They can also show you the financial impact of pursuing a traditional mortgage (over 20% down payment) versus getting a high-ratio mortgage.

 Understanding mortgage regulations

 Mortgages are complicated.
 They’re also highly fluid, with changes regularly introduced through adjustments to government regulations.
-Unless you work in the mortgage industry, you’d be hard-pressed to keep up with the activities of the regulatory bodies responsible for maintaining rules governing mortgages, such as the Office of the Superintendent of Financial Institutions (OSFI).*
+Unless you work in the mortgage industry, you’d be hard-pressed to keep up with the activities of the regulatory bodies responsible for maintaining rules governing mortgagesOpens in a new window, such as the Office of the Superintendent of Financial Institutions (OSFIOpens a new website in a new window).1Footnote 1

 Talk to your financial security advisor

-To get in touch with a London Life mortgage planning specialist, speak with a financial security advisor with Freedom 55 Financial.
-They’ll be able to recommend a knowledgeable and experienced mortgage planning specialist in your area.
+To get in touch with a London Life credit planning consultant, speak with a financial security advisor with Freedom 55 Financial.
+They’ll be able to recommend a knowledgeable and experienced credit planning consultant in your area.